 Special Thanks: Rob Loomis

-It would not be possible for me to practice and perform on my two fortepianos without the generous help and collaboration of tuner and technician Rob Loomis, RPT.
-He has spent countless hours making sure that the instruments are fine-tuned and ready for the stresses and strains of performance.
-From help with moving, to the care of their cases, to moral support for concerts and recordings, he has been a mainstay of my fortepiano career.
-I am very grateful to him for his knowledge and expertise.
+It would not have been possible for me to practice and perform on my two fortepianos without the generous help and collaboration of tuner and technician Rob Loomis, RPT.
+He spent countless hours making sure that the instruments were fine-tuned and ready for the stresses and strains of performance.
+From help with moving, to the care of their cases, to moral support for concerts and recordings, he was a mainstay of my fortepiano career.
+Rob‘s untimely death in 2013 has been for me a great personal and professional loss.
+I am forever grateful for his knowledge and expertise.